Second Order Asymptotic Properties for the Tail Probability of the Number of Customers in the M/G/1 Retrial Queue: Introduction

 The main result in this paper is given in the following theorem: \begin{theorem} For the $M/G/1$ retrial queue, under Assumption~A, we have the following second order asymptotic expansion:

 where as $j\to\infty$,

 \end{theorem}

-It is worthwhile to mention that the second order approximations can be obtained for the standard (non-retrial) $M/G/1$ queue by letting $\mu=\infty$ in the above theorem.

-The second order asymptotic expansion given in Theorem~\ref{the:main} can be viewed as a refined result of the equivalence theorem for retrial queues, see for example, \cite{Shang-Liu-Li:2006}.
+The second order asymptotic expansion given in Theorem~\ref{the:main} can be viewed as a refined result of the equivalence theorem for retrial queues under the assumption of a heavy-tailed service time (e.g., \cite{Shang-Liu-Li:2006}, \cite{Yamamuro:2012} and \cite{Masuyama:2014}).
 Recently, another refinement of the equivalence theorem was provided in \cite{Liu-Min-Zhao:2017}, which gives the first order approximation to the difference $P\{L_\mu > j\} -P\{L_\infty >j\}$.
 However, the second order approximation to $L_\mu$ is not a consequence of this refinement (see discussions in Section~\ref{sec:concluding} for details).

-The rest of the paper is organized as follows: Section~\ref{sec:2} provides preliminaries to facilitate our main analysis; Section~\ref{sec:3} and Section~\ref{sec:4} contain key results for proving the main theorem; Section~\ref{sec:5} completes the proof to the main result (Theorem~\ref{the:main}); and the final section, Section~\ref{sec:concluding}, contains discussions and concluding remarks.
+The rest of the paper is organized as follows: Section~\ref{sec:2} provides preliminaries to facilitate our main analysis; Section~\ref{sec:3} and Section~\ref{sec:4} contain key results for proving the main theorem; Section~\ref{sec:5} completes the proof to the main result (Theorem~\ref{the:main}); and the final section, Section~\ref{sec:concluding}, contains concluding remarks and numerical results.